hyperspy/hyperspy/doc/user_guide/signal2d.rst

     >>> s.find_peaks(method='zaefferer')

-This algorithm was developed by Zaefferer [1]_ and the implementation here is after the description of the algorithm in the Ph.D. thesis of Thomas A. White.
+This algorithm was developed by Zaefferer [Zaefferer2000]_.
 It is based on a gradient threshold followed by a local maximum search within a square window, which is moved until it is centered on the brightest point, which is taken as a peak if it is within a certain distance of the starting point.
-It uses the :py:func:`~.utils.peakfinders2D.find_peaks_zaefferer` function, which can take the ``grad_threshold``, ``window_size`` and ``distance_cutoff`` as parameters.
+It uses the :py:func:`~.utils.peakfinders2D.find_peaks_zaefferer` function, which can take ``grad_threshold``, ``window_size`` and ``distance_cutoff`` as parameters.
 See the :py:func:`~.utils.peakfinders2D.find_peaks_zaefferer` function documentation for more details.

 Ball statistical peak finder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^